Western Michigan University

 - Improving Learning and Accountability in Foreign Aid (World Development, 2020)

-- Contractualism and Climate Change (Moral Theory and Climate Change: Ethical Perspectives on a Warming Planet, forthcoming)
+- Contractualism and Climate Change, in Dale Miller and Ben Eggleston, eds., Moral Theory and Climate Change: Ethical Perspectives on a Warming Planet, 2020, London: Routledge.

 He consults for domestic and international organizations on the design of monitoring and evaluation systems.
 In 2014 and 2016, he was the Democratic candidate for Congress in Michigan's Sixth District.